USI-MSDE-SA-2023/sa--edoriggio/src/sa/model/index.md

 skinparam monochrome true
 skinparam shadowing false

-rectangle "When Trying to Access the Website" {
+rectangle "When Trying to Access the Website for the First Time" {

 rectangle "User" as Source
 rectangle "Less than 1 Sec" as Measure